UMD-Summer-2021-ASR/browser-asr/README.md

 * A "record" option to record reading transcripts aloud.
 Currently, it uses a placeholder transcript.
 Submitting a recording will send a POST request to `/upload` at port `5000`.

 ## Installation
-To install this application, clone this repository onto your machine and run `npm install` inside the newly-cloned repository.
+To install this application, clone this repository onto your machine and run `npm install` inside the newly-cloned repository. **Please ensure you are in the dev2 branch as this has the most up-to-date version**

 ## Available Scripts